 What are the different blood pressure ranges (normal and high blood pressure)?

 Blood pressure can be categorized into five different types, namely:

-||80 or less
+||80 or more

 |Hypertension stage I

-||Doctors may prescribe blood pressure medications and some lifestyle changes to reduce the risk of heart diseases and stroke.
+||Doctors may prescribe blood pressure medications and some lifestyle changes to reduce the risk of heart disease and stroke.

 |Hypertension stage II

-||Doctors may prescribe a combination of both medications and lifestyle changes; they may treat complications that may have increased due to high blood pressure.
+||Doctors may prescribe a combination of medications and lifestyle changes; they may treat complications that may have increased due to high blood pressure.

 ||180 or higher